MobilityData/elrond.gtfs.org/docs/getting_started/features/flexible_services.md

         | AWE1    |      6:23:00 |        6:23:00 | TAS004  |             4 |                 0 |                   0 |
         | AWE1    |      6:25:00 |        6:25:00 | TAS005  |             5 |                   |                     |

-##  Booking rules
+##  Booking Rules

-Booking rules can be used to enable users to reserve a trip within a demand-responsive.
+Booking rules can be used to enable users to reserve a trip on a demand-responsive service.
 These rules outline the necessary prerequisites for successful bookings and provide contact information where users can make trip reservations.
 This should be used in conjunction with the On-demand services feature.

 **Pre-requirement**: